grimme-lab/qc2-teaching/doc/programming.rst

    1. Reproduce the functionality of ``product``, ``maxval`` and ``minval``, compare to the intrinsic functions.
-   2. What happens when you read or write out side the bounds of the array?
+   2. What happens when you read or write outside the bounds of the array?

 .. admonition:: Solutions 10
    :class: tip, toggle